xiaodaw/shell-humanities/_episodes/03-create.md

 that was assigned when the images were processed, such as "1411".
 Move the appropriate images into the date directory.

-Add additonal metadata to the file names more descriptive.
-Let's say we're interested in catagorizing the images by whether they were origionally mounted in a glass enclosure.
-This is noted in the slide condition field.
-You would want to automate this labeling if you were actually doing this, but mor now we're going to be doing it by hand.
-We'll add the letter 'G' to slides that had the enclosuer and 'N' if they did not.
-We'll use 'X' instead if there was uneven dye fading.
-1411,1143,1148,1149 get G
-1142 gets X
-Everything else gets N

 Now in her current directory `data-humanities`,
 Nelle can see what files she has using the command: